NguyenHongThaiii/E-commerce-with-react-typescript/README.md

 - Add link to icon in footer (COMPLETED)
 - Variables environment (COMPLETED)
 - Search (TEMPORARILY COMPLETED)
+- Not found when wrong url (COMPLETED)
+- modal add to card when user has not login (COMPLETED)

-* All language vietnamese to english (PROCESSING - BE)
+- All language vietnamese to english (COMPLETED)

+- Static image

 * Page login (PROCESSING)

-- Not found when wrong url

 * Radio delivery payment (OPTIONAL)
 * Profile page (ADVANCE)
 * Payment with stripe (ADVANCE)